 Grace is strategically located in the Houston, Texas metropolitan area with its administrative offices in The Woodlands, Texas, and its primary classrooms, academic/faculty offices, and Library located in the southwest section of Houston on and near the College of Biblical Studies campus.
-In June 2010, with the demands of a rigorous graduate curriculum and a growing student body, Grace School of Theology entered into a joint Library Agreement with the College of Biblical Studies and modern Library facilities including all systems, collection, equipment, and staff.
+In June 2010, with the demands of a rigorous graduate curriculum and a growing student body, Grace School of Theology entered into a joint Library Agreement with the College of Biblical

+Studies of Houston, Texas.
+In the agreement, both parties are to share the extensive and modern Library facilities including all systems, collection, equipment, and staff.